Board of Directors

 Pahoua Lor is an attorney in private practice in Fresno.
 Until 2012, she was a Staff Attorney at Central California Legal Services where she assists clients with unlawful detainer defense and provides housing advocacy by working with a range of community groups.
 She has also served as Interim Director of The Southeast Asian Institute for Advancement, Fresno, CA. She is fluent in Hmong.

 Aimee was trained as a community organizer through the Midwest Academy's Organizing program, and has worked professionally on starting and managing volunteer programs and developing education and outreach services for tenants’ rights.
 She has worked for housing justice for over 6 years, starting as a volunteer counselor on Tenants Together’s Tenant Rights Hotline.
-As staff, her role at Tenants Together has evolved from developing their volunteer and tenant education programs to online organizing and communications to currently leading on organizational development as Associate Director.
+As staff, her role at Tenants Together has evolved from developing their volunteer and tenant education programs to online organizing and communications to currently leading our local capacity-building and movement-building support team.